luohancfd/CFCFD-NG/doc/sphinx/publications-using-the-codes.rst

 Papers on the codes
 -------------------

-The following paper is about Eilmer3 itself.
+The following papers are about Eilmer3 itself.
-It is a good one to cite if you are using the code for your own research.
+The first one is good to cite if you are using the code for your own research.

 #.
 Gollan RJ, Jacobs PA.
 About the formulation, verification and validation of the hypersonic flow solver Eilmer.
 International Journal for Numerical Methods in Fluids 2013; 73:19-57 (DOI: 10.1002/fld.3790)

+#.
+Gollan RJ, Jacobs PA.
+Verification of a hypersonic flow solver.
+18th Australasian Fluid Mechanics Conference, Launceston, Tasmania.
+2012

 Papers on applications of the codes